 Travelers love being able to check-in whenever they please.
 Especially if something doesn’t go to plan with their journey.

 That doesn’t mean you have to worry about being available 24 hours a day, just make sure you have our recommended automated check-in system in place.
-Whether they gain access to your property via lockbox, keyless entry or any other service, this amenity will make a great first impression on your guests.
+Whether they gain access to your property via lockbox, keyless entry, or any other service, this amenity will make a great first impression on your guests.

 WiFi is probably the biggest necessity in any modern vacation rental and is especially important in the COVID world of travels working from home.
 Unless your rental is specifically off-grid and catering to a “technological getaway” crowd, your guests will expect WiFi as part of the rental package.

-In fact, not having fast wireless internet connection could actually deter guests from booking with you, or result in a bad review if it isn’t explicitly mentioned beforehand.
+In fact, not having a fast wireless internet connection could actually deter guests from booking with you, or result in a bad review if it isn’t explicitly mentioned beforehand.

 Even if they don’t make use of the television, most guests will look for TV access as a must-have amenity in their vacation rental.

-The ideal combination would be to offer cable television on a Smart TV, allowing access to Netflix, Hulu or Amazon Prime, as well as live television for local news and weather reports.
+The ideal combination would be to offer cable television on a Smart TV, allowing access to Netflix, Hulu, or Amazon Prime, as well as live television for local news and weather reports.

 Install a whole surround sound system or some high-quality speakers in your property’s living room so your guests can enjoy their movie night experience to the fullest or just listen to their favorite tunes.

-If you’re not too keen on getting cable or Netflix for your vacation rental, providing guests with a collection of films and literature is another great option.
+If you’re not too keen on getting cable or Netflix for your vacation rentals, providing guests with a collection of films and literature is another great option.
 Just make sure you have something appropriate for everyone, including something to keep young children entertained on a rainy afternoon!

 Especially bigger families with kids will be excited about being able to play with a Nintendo Switch or PlayStation at their holiday home.
 Also, provide a selection of games for the whole family to make your vacation rental stand out to travelers!

 Spare families from having to pack their entire pack ‘n’ play for their vacation.
-Provide free kids’ amenities like crayons, books and bathtub toys.
+Provide free kids’ amenities like crayons, books, and bathtub toys.

 You could even offer some board games and cards for extra family fun!
-Pictionary, Trivial Pursuit, Chutes & Ladders, Twister and Uno are all-time family favorites.
+Pictionary, Trivial Pursuit, Chutes & Ladders, Twister, and Uno are all-time family favorites.

 Be sure to leave a good selection of local information for your guests to peruse.
 Leave handy information for your most recommended neighborhood restaurants and cafés.

-Include pamphlets on prominent local features like theaters, national parks or historical sights.
+Include pamphlets on prominent local features like theaters, national parks, or historical sights.

 Most guests will carry their own adapters, but sometimes even the most seasoned travelers may forget, lose or break them.
 Having a stockpile of universal adapters and chargers will make them see you as a lifesaver!